 This Computer Science course will provide students with the knowledge and skills to solve complex problems through algorithm design and software solutions.
 They will explore problem solving, individual and collaborative work and learn to code in a range of different programming languages.
-This course will include project design and management skills, computational thinking and collaborative team work, all skills to enable the students to be creators of their own software solutions, rather than consumers of others.
+This course will include project design and management skills, computational thinking and collaborative teamwork, all skills to enable students to be creators of their own software solutions, rather than consumers of others.
 The focus of the Year 11 course is to develop the foundation skills and understanding necessary to solve specified problems through examining contemporary issues and concepts in software development whilst working through a structured development process of creating software solutions.

 SDD is a project-based course that emphasises the value of design, coding and project management.
-It caters for all levels of abilities and introduces students to a coding environment.
-Entering the course with prior coding ability provides the opportunity to complete extension exercise to refine skills.
-Current students enjoy the opportunity to choose projects and think in a different manner to other courses.
+Entering the course with prior coding ability provides the opportunity to refine your skills however, there is no need to have studied any computing courses in the junior school.
+A high level of problem solving and logical thinking are desirable.

-Careers such as game development, robotics, mechatronics, and engineering OR those in business requiring collaboration, team work and problem solving.
+Careers such as game development, robotics, mechatronics, and engineering OR those in business requiring collaboration, teamwork and problem solving.
 Past students have commented how the knowledge and skills learnt have made their first year at university much easier, especially first year studies in Engineering, Business and Computer Science.

-Mrs Chapman-Hardy or Mr Eaton
+Mrs Chapman-Hardy or Mr Noble

 Can I study other computer courses at the same time?
 Yes.
 Study SDD &/or IPT &/or Multimedia &/or IDT VET.
 Do I need to have studied any computing courses in the junior school?
 No. All levels of entry are catered for.
 Many students who have never studied computers in the junior school have achieved excellent results in this course.